 In contrast, DO availability in the hypolimnion is usually lower than in the epilimnion because of the absence of photosynthesis in the dark bottom waters of lakes and reservoirs (Wetzel 2001).
 In the hypolimnion, in lieu of groundwater inputs, DO concentrations are primarily governed by: 1) oxygen consumption by respiration of organisms (predominantly microbes) consuming organic matter; and 2) oxygen consumption by reduced chemical compounds (e.g., methane, CH4; hydrogen sulfide, H2S; ammonium, NH4+, and ferrous iron, Fe2+).
 The oxygen consumption rates by microbes and chemical compounds are partitioned into biological oxygen demand (BOD) and chemical oxygen demand (COD), respectively (Wang 1980, Wetzel 2001).
-Lakes or reservoirs with high concentrations of organic matter and reduced chemical compounds in their sediments — i.e., indicators of poor water quality — will generally exhibit hypolimnetic DO availability less than 100% saturation and occasionally hypoxia (low oxygen) or even anoxia (no oxygen).
+Lakes or reservoirs with high concentrations of organic matter and reduced chemical compounds in their sediments — i.e., indicators of poor water quality — will generally exhibit hypolimnetic DO availability less than 50% saturation and occasionally hypoxia (low oxygen) or even anoxia (no oxygen).
+We note that it is common even for low-nutrient (oligotrophic) lakes and reservoirs to exhibit some hypolimnetic oxygen depletion near the sediments during the late summer; however, it is unlikely that this depletion would reach hypoxic or anoxic levels or extend throughout the entire hypolimnetic layer (following Wetzel 2001).

 It is important that a full DO depth profile (i.e., DO at multiple depths from the water’s surface to the sediments) is measured when monitoring lakes and reservoirs because epilimnetic and hypolimnetic DO availability reveals different aspects of water quality.
 In general, we consider DO availability at or near 100% saturation to be indicative of “good” water quality because that water has not been influenced by biological or chemical processes resulting in either supersaturation (>100%) or undersaturation (<100%).
 In the epilimnion, as described above, supersaturation during daytime would be indicative of phytoplankton blooms, which represent poor water quality due to excess nutrient (nitrogen and/or phosphorus) concentrations that stimulate phytoplankton growth (Schindler 1977, Schindler et al. 2008, Smith 1982).
 In the epilimnion, DO undersaturation would be indicative of high organic matter, which could either occur due to natural sources (e.g., leaching of organic matter compounds into a waterbody) or to anthropogenic sources (e.g., sewage).
 Anthropogenic inputs into lakes and reservoirs resulting in undersaturated epilimnetic DO concentrations are indicative of poor water quality, which usually occurs at <3 mg/L or <50% saturation, which is a common threshold below which many aquatic organisms cannot survive (Davis 1975, Franklin 2014).

 Dissolved oxygen availability in lake and reservoir hypolimnia is a key metric of water quality: highly undersaturated or supersaturated DO availability both represent poor water quality status (Hynes 1960, U.S. EPA 2017).
 Due to the lack of photosynthesis in dark bottom waters, supersaturation due to phytoplankton blooms generally cannot occur except in rare cases.
 During thermally-stratified conditions, diffusion of DO from the epilimnion into the hypolimnion is limited (Wetzel 2001).
 In waterbodies with poor water quality, DO concentrations will decrease in the hypolimnion soon after the onset of thermal stratification due to high BOD and COD.
 Hypolimnetic undersaturation is very common in many waterbodies across the U.S., occasionally reaching hypoxia and even anoxia (Dodds et al. 2009, Stoddard et al. 2016).
-Hypolimnetic undersaturation is an important indicator of water quality because it promotes the release of reduced nutrients and metals from the sediments into the water column.
+Hypolimnetic undersaturation is an important indicator of suboptimal water quality conditions because it promotes the release of reduced nutrients and metals from the sediments into the water column.

 Global change effects on dissolved oxygen and mixing